Portugal hotel market 2026: evolution since 2024, prices and investment opportunities

-The hotel industry in Portugal is experiencing an unprecedented dynamic in 2024.
+The hotel industry in Portugal is experiencing an unprecedented dynamic.
 A significant increase in the number of hotels for sale and for rent reflects important trends for the tourism sector and the local economy.

-Let’s explore recent data and the implications of these changes for the Portuguese hotel market in 2024.
+Let’s explore recent data and the implications of these changes for the Portuguese hotel market.

 Dramatic growth in hotels for sale